The Standing Liberty quarter was designed by Hermon A. MacNeil.

 - 1923-S $390 to $2,700

 - 1927-S $45 to $4,750

-*Values are retail prices and are current as of December 2009.
-Values are courtesy the Standing Liberty quarter price chart at the Professional Coin Grading Service (PCGS).
+*Values are retail prices according to the Standing Liberty quarter price chart at the Professional Coin Grading Service (PCGS).

 Standing Liberty quarters not mentioned on this list are generally considered common and worth between $7 to around $100 if made after 1924.
 Those made from 1916 to 1924 are worth about $20 to about $150 in the grade range above.
 Some of these Standing Liberty quarters are worth a little more in uncirculated grades.

 As you have probably come to know, Standing Liberty quarters are virtually non-existent in circulation.
 Sure, it is possible to find one, but if you do find one in pocket change or a bank role, luck will have been on your side!

 So, how where do you find Standing Liberty quarters today?

 You can easily find them at most any coin dealer who sells U.S. coinage or silver coins.
 Many coin dealers have brick and mortar stores, but many also sell online. eBay is another place to find coins, but be sure you know how to buy coins on eBay.
 Make sure you buy from a reputable seller.

 In 1931, the U.S. Mint did not strike any quarters – the country was facing the depths of the Great Depression.